Manto (basic Chinese bun dough)

 8

-Once the dough has come together, roll it into a strip and divide it into two equal parts, then roll each into a long, thin strip.
+Once the dough comes together, roll it into a log shape, divide it in half, and roll each half into a long, thin strip.

-*If you are making Chinese steamed buns, cut the appropriate amount of dough from this point and use it.
+*If making steamed buns, cut the dough into portions at this stage and use them as needed.

 9

-Let it rise for the second time at room temperature, and when the dough has expanded in size, it is ready to rise, but if you are in a hurry, you can use the rise function on your oven or place it on top of a pot of hot water at about 40°C.
+Allow the dough to rise at room temperature until it doubles in size.
+If you are in a hurry, you can use the proofing function of your oven or place the dough on top of a pot of water at about 40°C.

-After the second rise, place it in a steamer with steam rising, cover, and heat over medium heat.
-Steam for about 6 to 8 minutes and it's done.
+After the second rise, place the dough in a steamer with steam rising, cover it, and heat over medium heat.
+Steam for 6-8 minutes and it's done.

 • cake flour